spapas/wagtail-multi-upload/README.md

 # wagtail-multi-upload

-### WARNING: The current version of this package does only support Wagtail 3.x.
+### WARNING: The current version of this package does only support Wagtail 3 and 4.x.
 If you want to use it with Wagtal 2.x please use version 0.0.8.
 See the changelog for more information.

 This panel can be used instead of an `InlinePanel` to help your editors upload multiple related images to your pages.